Linn County Pheasants Forever - About Us Page

 A Local Iowa Chapter

-- Advocate and provide community outreach that fits our mission above
+• Advocate for and provide community outreach aligned with our mission

-Pheasants Forever is the only national organization with a model of chapters keeping 100% of the funds they raise.
-While belonging to a larger national organization that has a voice on federal and state conservation policies, chapters are tasked with finding projects for their funds.
-Iowa takes full advantage of this model using funds raised for projects locally as well as other areas in the state of Iowa.
+Pheasants Forever is the only national conservation organization with a chapter model that allows local chapters to retain 100% of the funds they raise.
+While benefiting from the strength and voice of a national organization that influences federal and state conservation policy, local chapters identify and fund projects that directly benefit their communities.
+Iowa chapters fully embrace this model, investing funds locally and across the state to maximize conservation impact.

-Help support this organization by becoming a member and attending our annual Linn County Pheasants Forever Banquet.
-The banquet is necessary for us to carry out our R3 efforts in our community.
-Our R3 goals are two-fold:
+You can support our mission by becoming a member and attending our annual Linn County Pheasants Forever Banquet.
+This event is essential to funding our R3 (Recruitment, Retention, and Reactivation) efforts in the community.
+Our R3 goals are twofold:

-Learn more below under R3 on the background of this effort for our chapter and across Pheasants Forever in our state and nationwide.
+Learn more below under R3 to discover how this effort supports our chapter, Pheasants Forever across Iowa, and our national organization.

 Learn more of our R3 efforts